Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Always perform a patch test when trying a new oil, and stop using it if you notice any adverse reactions.

-Though not a carrier oil, tea tree oil helps some people with acne.
-However, it is a strong skin sensitizer and can increase irritation, especially with use over time.
-If you're prone to allergy, eczema, or irritation - be careful with essential oils, especially on your face.
-They may make a product smell amazing, but they are a regular culprit for reactions.
-Another example is babchi seed carrier oil which contains psoralen, a skin irritant, so if you're looking to use the amazing ingredient bakuchiol, best to find products containing the pure version and skip the babchi carrier oil.
+Another example is babchi seed carrier oil which contains psoralen, a skin irritant.
+If you're looking to use the amazing ingredient bakuchiol, best to find products containing the pure version and skip the babchi carrier oil.

 The Truth: Most are, but watch the ingredient lists!
 Emu oil, lanolin, and beeswax might make their way into your oil-based face products.
 There are vegan alternatives to emu oil that are just as effective.